I had recently done a poll where I asked people if they had ever used MagicPin, or know someone who does.

 P.S.
 I wish you great success built on the back of beautiful products and deep relationships.
 If you're an underdog, I'm rooting for you.
 Godspeed.

 P.S.
 You just read an honest (and hopefully valuable) article for free.
-If you like reading my writing, subscribe to the mailing list (by filling the form at the bottom) and also consider making donations.
+If you like reading my writing, please consider making donations.
 Amounts don't matter, gestures do.
 Here's a big cheers to all my Patrons!

 Read more articles here.